 An employee of Foxconn tests electronic whiteboards at an assembly line in Guiyang, capital of Guizhou province.
 (Photo provided to China Daily)

-Foxconn Industrial Internet Co Ltd, a subsidiary, said trading in its shares will debut on Friday in Shanghai.
-The unit previously announced plans to raise up to 27.1 billion yuan ($4.2 billion) in what will be the Chinese mainland's biggest IPO in almost three years.
+Foxconn Industrial Internet Co Ltd, a subsidiary of the world's largest contract manufacturer Foxconn Technology Group, has announced plans to raise up to 27.1 billion yuan ($4.26 billion) in what will be the Chinese mainland's biggest initial public offering in almost three years.

-It plans to use the proceeds to fund eight projects focusing on the industrial internet, cloud computing, data centers, communication networks, fifth-generation mobile communications, the internet of things, intelligent manufacturing and industry upgrades.
+Foxconn said previously it plans to use the proceeds to fund eight projects focused on industrial internet, cloud computing, data centers, communication networks, fifth-generation mobile communications, the internet of things, intelligent manufacturing and industry upgrades.